 This invasive surgical procedure allows the oral surgeon to replace parts of the joint or the entire joint with a prosthetic in order to eliminate pain and restore function.
 It requires general anesthesia and an overnight stay in the hospital.

-What to expect with your recovery depends on the type of procedure and the extent of the damage within your joint.
-After the procedure, you will receive aftercare instructions that will include things like dietary guidelines, oral hygiene guidelines, exercises to help with the healing, and medication recommendations or prescriptions.
+What to expect with your recovery depends on the type of surgery and the extent of the damage within your joint.
+After the procedure, you will receive care instructions that will include things like dietary guidelines, oral hygiene guidelines, exercises to help with the healing, and medication recommendations or prescriptions.

 The American Society of TMJ Surgeons provides a baseline for each type of procedure and what you can expect for recovery.
 These include: